-In your response on our HR Council form, you mentioned the importance of job seekers being mindful of aligning their personal beliefs and passion with the organization’s mission.
-How can job seekers effectively do this?
+In the past, you have emphasized the importance of job seekers aligning their personal beliefs and passions with the organization’s mission.
+How can job seekers do this more effectively?

 Can you share a story of a time a candidate stood out to you?
 What did they do to set themselves apart?

-One person we recently hired had great self-awareness of what her strengths were and what she needed to develop.
-Usually when we ask someone, “What are your strengths and areas for development?” they say they take on too much work or that they are a perfectionist.
+One person had great self-awareness of what her strengths were and what she needed to develop.
+Usually when we ask someone, “What are your strengths and areas for development?” they say they take on too much work or that they are perfectionists.
 This doesn’t really demonstrate self-awareness.
-I want to hear specifically what areas you are strong, what areas you aren’t, and how you hold yourself accountable for your personal development.
+I want to hear specifically what areas you are strong in, what areas you aren’t, and how you hold yourself accountable for your personal development.

 What’s a common mistake you see among job seekers?

-When I’m looking at a resume, I build a brand of that person in my mind.
-Every aspect of that resume confuses or confirms that brand.
+When I’m looking at a resume, I build a “brand” of that person in my mind.
+Every aspect of that resume either confuses or confirms that brand.
 When you show up for the interview, you must demonstrate behaviors and competencies that back up that brand.

 What do you wish interviewees asked you?

-All three of these question would help job seekers understand the person you’ll work for, job you’ll have to accomplish, and what kind of team you’re going to play on.
+All three of these questions would help job seekers understand the people you’ll work for and with, the job you’ll have to accomplish, and what kind of team they’re going to be playing on.

 Where do most of your hires come from?
 Job referrals?
 Online applications?

 First, we have a few groups of hires.
 Nurses are a huge piece of our talent community.
-And then there are professionals like therapists and non-clinical professionals like marketing, finance, etc.
+And then there are professionals like therapists, and non-clinical professionals as well.

-We get over 50,000 applications a year.
+At LVHN, we would get over 50,000 applications a year.
 It’s really hard to just put an application in and stand out, so there is definitely something to networking.
-However, we get a bulk of our people from college relationships and memberships.
-In health care, credentialing is very important.
-For non-clinical, you’re working next to PhDs and MDs.
-So it’s not only your education but your certifications and professional memberships.
+We would also get people from college relationships and memberships.
+In healthcare, credentialing is very important.
+For non-clinical positions, you’re working next to PhDs and MDs, so it’s not only your education but your certifications and professional memberships that make a difference.

-When it comes to memberships, obviously I can’t just take your resume and give you a job.
-But if I keep running into this person at events and meetings, she’s going to be the first person I call.
-If I go to Drexel University and I’m part of alumni group or new students, we’re living, working, and playing together.
-This is how networking works for us and how we find many hires.
+However, despite any professional memberships you may have, I can’t just take your resume and give you a job.
+But if I keep running into you at events and meetings, you’re going to be the first person I call.

 What aspects of the job search do candidates focus on that aren’t really that important to you?

-Go above and beyond when you’re an actual candidate.
-If you are brought in for an interview, and you want to bring something in like a project, presentation or other visuals to demonstrate your ability to do the job, I highly recommend that.
+You should save “above and beyond” for when you’re an actual candidate.
+If you’re invited to interview and you want to bring something in like a project, presentation, or other visuals to demonstrate your ability to do the job, I highly recommend that.